Ticks are dangerous parasites that can kill your pet. If you are worried that your pet has tick paralysis contact us on 99137979 immediately.

 If you find a tick on your pet and they are showing any signs of paralysis please contact us immediately.
 If your pet seems normal you can remove the tick with a tick hook and watch it very carefully.
 Keep your pet cool and quiet for 24 hours.

-Avoid feeding dogs as they may have troubles swallowing which could lead to regurgitation and then pneumonia.
+Avoid feeding dogs as they may have trouble swallowing which could lead to regurgitation and then pneumonia.

 The signs of tick poisoning